Potential Careers at AVEC

 - Human resource personnel prepare payroll and coordinate employee benefits and wellness programs.

 - Accountants keep financial records and analyze and advise on major business transactions.
-There are also positions for work order and accounting clerks.
+There are also positions for operations and accounting clerks.

 - Lawyers handle legal matters involving the cooperative and individuals, corporations, groups or governments.